-Germany is one of the world’s leading industrial countries.
-It also has one of the most open economies in the world.
-Almost every fourth job in Germany depends on external trade.
-At the same time, Germany is one of the world’s largest importers, as its manufacturing sector depends both on raw materials and primary products from international supplier industries.
+Germany is one of the world’s leading industrial countries and it also has one of the most open economies in the world.
+Almost one in every four jobs in Germany depends on foreign trade.
+Germany is also one of the world’s largest importers: its manufacturing sector depends both on raw materials and primary products from international supplier industries.

-In order to give German companies the best possible support, the network of German missions abroad works closely with the German Chambers of Commerce Abroad and the staff of Germany Trade & Invest.
+In order to give German companies the best possible support, German missions abroad work closely with the network of German Chambers of Commerce Abroad and the staff of Germany Trade & Invest (GTAI).

 In this context, the German embassies and consulates ensure worldwide coordination, maintain contacts with authorities in the host countries, endeavour to improve market access for German firms and, where necessary, assist them directly.
 This applies in particular to small and medium-sized enterprises.